confluentinc/streaming-ops/README.md

 If you'd like to run a version of this project in your own cluster, follow the below usage steps.

-1. Fork this repository

-2. Update the following variables in `scripts\flux-init.sh`

-  * `REPO_URL=git@github.com:your-fork/kafka-devops` Update to match your git remote URL
+1. This project highlights a GitOps workflow for operating microservices on Kubernetes.
+Using GitOps will require automation to have read/write access to the repository.
+Use the GitHub Fork function to create a personal fork of the project and clone it locally so you can experiment with it.

+1. For GitOps workflows, this project uses [FluxCD](https://www.weave.works/technologies/gitops/).
+FluxCD requires read/write access into the code repository in order to perform it's function as the Continuous Delivery (CD) controller.

+    FluxCD is deployed from the `scripts/flux-init.sh` script, the following steps configure Flux.

+    * Export the `REPO_URL` variable to point to the git URL of your forked repository from step 1

+      `export REPO_URL=git@github.com:your-fork/kafka-devops`

-  * `REPO_GIT_USER=your-user` Update to your git username
+    * Export the `GHUSER` variable with your GitHub username

-  * `REPO_GIT_EMAIL=your-user@example.com` Update to your git email
+      `export GHUSER="YOUUSER"`

-3. Install all dependencies
+1. Install dependencies

+    This project requires some local tools to function, see [docs/prerequisites.md](docs/prerequisites.md) for the full list and in order to proceed these tools will need to be installed.

-    On macOS, a provided `make` target uses a combination of manual installations by downloading and install binaries to `/usr/local/bin` and Homebrew.
+    On macOS you can use a provided `make` target to install the dependencies for you using a combination of manual installations by downloading and install binaries to `/usr/local/bin` and Homebrew.
 You will be prompted for your adminstrative passwod to install files to `/usr/local/bin`.

-You can skip this step if you'd like to install the dependencies manually.
-See [docs/prerequisites.md](docs/prerequisites.md) for details.
+    If you are using another operating system or prefer to manually install the dependencies, you can skip this step.

     ```
     make install-deps
     ```

-4. Create a local test cluster on Docker using k3d

-    If you want to run a demo of this project on a local K8s cluster, this `make` target can boostrap a `k3d` cluster for you.
+1. The project uses Kubernetes to host applications connected to Confluent Cloud Kafka and Schema Registry.
+If you'd like to use an existing Kubernetes cluster, you only need to ensure your `kubectl` command is configured to administer it.
+If you'd like to create a new local Kubernetes cluster on Docker with [k3d](https://github.com/rancher/k3d) you can use this provided make target:

     ```
     make cluster